 “There is a lot of CO2 dissolved in the water, which could provide the carbon that the chemistry of living organisms is based on, and there is plenty of energy, because the water is hot and turbulent.
 What our research proves is that these vents also have the chemical properties that encourage these molecules to recombine into molecules usually associated with living organisms,” Leeuw concluded in her findings.

-The emanation of hydrothermal vents as a plausible explanation of chemical precursors to life on Earth could aid in the search for life on Jupiter’s icy moon Europa.
-The icy moon’s hypothetical oceanic floor may contain hydrothermal systems, similar to that on Earth.
+Hydrothermal vents as a plausible explanation of chemical precursors to life on Earth could aid the search for life on Europa, the icy moon of Jupiter.
+The hypothetical ocean floor of the icy moon may contain hydrothermal systems similar to those on Earth.

-But regardless of where biosignatures may be uncovered outside of the Blue Marble, it is imperative that societal implications associated with such findings be taken into consideration.
-The discovery of life on Europa, for instance, would be a game-changer for nearly all scientific disciplines.
+However, regardless of where biosignatures may be discovered beyond the Blue Marble, it is essential to consider the societal implications of such discoveries.
+The discovery of life on Europa, for example, would revolutionize nearly all scientific fields.

-Continued efforts to consider ethical, educational, historical, theological, psychological, and sociological implications of astrobiological research have been an increasing interest in the scientific community.
-And will be on the steady surge, especially over the next several years.
+Efforts to consider the ethical, educational, historical, theological, psychological, and sociological implications of astrobiological research have piqued the interest of the scientific community—and are likely to continue well into the future.